AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  .. the rest of the code

-If you implement a script that can accept both STDIN and positional parameters.
-You have to check both.
+If you implement a script that can accept both STDIN and positional parameters, you have to check both.

 Here Documents blocks
 ---------------------

+A here document takes the lines following and sends them to standard input.
+It's a way to send larger blocks to stdin.

 ::